yhl48/proxy-lite/README.md

 export PROXY_LITE_API_BASE=http://localhost:8008/v1
 ```

-### Scaffolding Proxy Lite in Python
+## Scaffolding Proxy Lite in Python

-We use the `RunnerConfig` to control the setup of the task.
+The `RunnerConfig` is how you configure the system setup, including the model used.
-The library is designed to be modular and extendable, you can easily swap the environment, solver, or agent.
+The library is designed to be modular and extendable, making it easy to swap out the environment, solver, or agent.

 Example:
 ```python